Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 		#.
 Drag and drop the :term:`Particl Desktop.app <Particl Desktop>` file into the :guilabel:`Applications` folder.
 	 		#.
 Open the :guilabel:`Applications` folder and locate the :term:`Particl Desktop.app <Particl Desktop>` file.
 	 		#.
 Press :kbd:`CONTROL` + :kbd:`MOUSE-RIGHT ◳` on the :term:`Particl Desktop.app <Particl Desktop>` file and click :guilabel:`Open`.
 	 		#.
 On the first launch, your computer's firewall must get a rule to allow Particl Desktop to communicate with the blockchain.

 	 	From now on you will be able to start :term:`Particl Desktop` from the Launchpad or Spotlight (e.g., :kbd:`COMMAND ⌘` + :kbd:`SPACE` and type "Particl" > hit :kbd:`ENTER ↵`) search.

+	 	.. note:: Ignoring step 6 might cause a degraded blockchain sync experience and everything takes longer than expected or might cause communications problems.
+If you are unsure how to apply rules to your firewall and anti-virus software, please review the vendor's documentation of your installed programs.

 	 .. group-tab:: Linux